 If an X-ray showed a fracture, protect the finger or toe for 3 to 4 weeks while it's healing.

 Here is some information regarding medicine and your wound:

 You can take over-the-counter pain medicine such as acetaminophen for pain, unless you were given a different pain medicine to use.
 Talk with your healthcare provider before using this medicine if you have chronic liver or kidney disease.
 Also talk with your provider if you have had a stomach ulcer or digestive tract bleeding, or you are taking blood-thinner medicine.

 If you were given antibiotics, take them until they are used up.
-It is important to finish the antibiotics even if the wound looks better.
+It's important to finish the antibiotics even if the wound looks better.
 This will ensure the infection has cleared.

 Follow up with your doctor, or as advised.
-If the nail was drained, there is a small risk of infection.
+Any time there is an injury that causes bleeding, or if the nail was drained, there is a risk for infection.
 Watch carefully for the signs listed below.

 Call your doctor right away if any of these occur:

 Increasing local pain or swelling

 Fever of 100.4ºF (38ºC) or higher, or as directed by your healthcare provider